 Breathing exercises: Breath deeply every time you feel the fear of EMF.
-The reason you do this is to break the fear pattern, by interrupting it with deep breathwork.
+You do this to break the fear pattern by interrupting it with deep breathwork.
 By taking deep breaths, you are overcoming anxieties and fear in general.

 Meditation: By meditation, you down-regulate rumination and excessive thinking.
 You calm down Amygdala from amygdala overload.
 This contributes to balancing the fight and flight response.

-If you follow the steps written in this guide, it will be better working on the electromagnetic hypersensitivity.
+If you follow the steps, it will be better to work on worktromagnetic Hypersensitivity.
 What might happen is when you use one of the methods, for example, TRE, and you are thinking of EMF, some other issue might come up to the surface.

 There are often additional psychological problems lurking in the background.

-Having electromagnetic hypersensitivity is often a rationalization of hidden trauma.
-In other words, you have discomfort from another concussion, and you blame the symptoms To EMF or Cellphones.
+Having electromagnetic Hypersensitivity is often a rationalization of hidden trauma.
+In other words, you have discomfort from another concussion and blame the symptoms On EMF or Cellphones.

 It is normal to have some tension or traumas that you might not be aware of.
-The solution here is to pay attention to your thoughts and feeling when doing these self-help methods.
+The solution is to pay attention to your thoughts and feelings when doing these self-help methods.
 You will probably discover a more profound trauma or psychological problem lurking in the background.
-Just keep working on the latest issue that arises with the self-help methods mentioned.
+Keep working on the latest issue with the self-help methods mentioned.
 Then with time, you will completely erase the fear of EMF.